vitar/sre/docs/120-system-structure.md

 Mediators do not allocate resources directly.
 They shape the conditions under which allocation occurs.
 This is why they are cross-cutting rather than a fourth contour: they operate on the allocation mechanism, not within it.

+### Mediator Configuration Properties

+The preceding section defines what mediators do — operate on elements to shape allocation.
+This section defines how mediators differ structurally from one another.
+Two mediators may operate on the same element (both configuring Gates, for instance) and yet produce different allocation outcomes because their structural configuration differs.
+The configuration properties defined here determine the character of a mediator's effect, not merely its presence or absence.

+Three configuration properties are defined.

+**Selectivity** describes the pattern by which a mediator differentiates what it admits, amplifies, or blocks.
+Selectivity is not a scalar (more or less selective).
+It has a shape — the structural pattern that determines which flows, signals, or actors are treated differently.

+A mediator with sharp selectivity draws clear distinctions: what passes the mediator's criteria is fully admitted, what does not is fully blocked, and the boundary between the two is narrow.
+Sharp selectivity produces concentrated, hierarchical allocation outcomes — resources flow into well-defined channels with clear jurisdictional boundaries.
+In human systems, a governance structure with many nested approval layers, strict jurisdictional boundaries, and binary pass/fail criteria exhibits sharp selectivity.

+A mediator with smooth selectivity draws gradual distinctions: flows experience varying degrees of facilitation or resistance rather than binary admission or rejection, and the transition between facilitated and resisted is wide.
+Smooth selectivity produces distributed, diffuse allocation outcomes — resources flow along broad channels without sharp concentration points.
+In human systems, a governance structure with broad guidelines, few checkpoints, and gradient-based criteria exhibits smooth selectivity.

+The distinction between sharp and smooth selectivity is not a value judgment.
+Sharp selectivity produces efficient local concentration — resources reach their destination with minimal diffusion.
+Smooth selectivity produces broad distribution — resources reach more destinations but with less concentration at any one.
+Which configuration is appropriate depends on the system's environmental conditions and contour demands, not on an inherent superiority of one pattern over the other.

+**Resolution** describes the minimum scale at which a mediator operates.
+Every mediator has a characteristic scale below which it does not differentiate — flows, signals, or actors below this scale pass through the mediator's influence without being shaped by it.

+Resolution defines a floor.
+Above the floor, the mediator's selectivity pattern applies — flows are admitted, blocked, amplified, or attenuated according to the mediator's configuration.
+Below the floor, the mediator is structurally absent — not because it has been removed, but because the flows at that scale are too fine-grained for the mediator's configuration to act on.

+In human systems, resolution manifests as the granularity at which governance, trust, or power structures operate.
+An executive governance structure may have high resolution at the division level (shaping allocation across major units) and no resolution at the team level (individual team decisions pass below the governance floor).
+Trust may operate at high resolution between named individuals (shaping specific signal credibility) and low resolution at the institutional level (general institutional trust applying uniformly).
+The mediator exists at both scales, but its configuration only differentiates at one.

+Resolution has diagnostic value.
+When a mediator appears ineffective — when it does not shape allocation as expected — the cause may be that the relevant flows operate below the mediator's resolution floor.
+The mediator is present but the activity is too fine-grained for it to act on.
+This is structurally distinct from a mediator being absent (not present at all) or blocked (present but overridden by a competing mediator).
+Each requires a different intervention: absence requires introducing the mediator, blocking requires addressing the competing mediator, and resolution mismatch requires either raising the mediator's resolution or aggregating the fine-grained flows to a scale the mediator can act on.

+**Temporal behavior** describes whether a mediator's configuration is static or dynamic over the time horizons relevant to the system's metabolism.

+A mediator with static temporal behavior maintains a constant configuration within the relevant time horizon.
+Its selectivity pattern and resolution do not change as the system operates.
+The Gate configurations it produces are stable — flows experience the same mediator influence at the beginning and end of the observation period.

+A mediator with dynamic temporal behavior changes its configuration within the relevant time horizon.
+Its selectivity pattern, resolution, or both shift as the system operates.
+The Gate configurations it produces are time-dependent — flows experience different mediator influence at different points in the system's metabolic cycle.

+Dynamic temporal behavior may be periodic (the configuration oscillates between states at a characteristic frequency), monotonic (the configuration shifts in one direction over time), or state-dependent (the configuration changes in response to specific system conditions).
+Each pattern produces different allocation consequences.
+Periodic mediator behavior produces rhythmic, pulsatile allocation patterns — resources flow differently at different phases of the cycle.
+Monotonic mediator behavior produces trending allocation patterns — the system's allocation posture drifts as the mediator reconfigures.
+State-dependent mediator behavior produces conditional allocation patterns — the system operates under one regime until a condition is met, then shifts to another.

+The distinction between static and dynamic mediators is relative to the observation time horizon.
+A mediator that appears static at quarterly resolution may be dynamic at daily resolution.
+This is an instance of the Metabolic Frame Dependence defined in System Metabolism — the observed temporal behavior of a mediator depends on the temporal resolution of the observer's frame.
+Declaring a mediator's temporal behavior requires declaring the time horizon within which that behavior is assessed.

+### Configuration and Allocation Consequences

+The three configuration properties interact to produce the mediator's total effect on allocation.
+A mediator with sharp selectivity, high resolution, and static temporal behavior produces concentrated, fine-grained, stable allocation channeling.
+A mediator with smooth selectivity, low resolution, and dynamic temporal behavior produces distributed, coarse-grained, shifting allocation patterns.

+Two systems identical in their contour demands, resource pools, and element infrastructure but different in mediator configuration will produce different allocation outcomes.
+This is the structural claim: mediator configuration is a determinant of allocation posture, independent of contour demand and resource availability.
+When diagnosis identifies allocation distortion, the cause may lie not in the contours or resources but in the mediator configuration that shapes how resources flow between them.

+The specific configurations that produce specific allocation consequences are domain-dependent.
+Identifying which selectivity pattern, resolution level, and temporal behavior are operative in a given system is part of the diagnostic process and should be declared explicitly, following the same discipline required for proxy selection and comparability conditions.

 ---

 ## Environment–System Interface